 - Bifocal is another power in the lens and has an extra measurement noted on the prescription as “add” to identify the power of the lens.

-What exactly are the various kinds of eyeglass lenses?
+What are the various kinds of eyeglass lenses?

-The sort of lenses utilized in glasses is based on the sort of vision concern, and might include:
+The sort of lenses utilized in glasses is based on y our vision needs, and might include:

-Concave lenses are thinnest in the middle.
+- Concave lenses – thinnest in the middle.
 Utilized to rectify nearsightedness (myopia), the numerical prescription in diopters is always noted with a minus (-) symbol.

 Glasses for children